Minutemen: New England Confederation

 In response to the success of the Wampanoags, in the spring of 1676 an alarm system of riders and signals was formed in which each town was required to participate.

-Queen Anne's War broke out in 1689, and militiamen throughout the Thirteen Colonies began to muster in preparation for the fighting.
+The Second Indian War broke out in 1689, and militiamen throughout the Thirteen Colonies began to muster in preparation for the fighting.
 In 1690, Colonel William Phips led 600 men to push back the French.
 Two years later he became governor of Massachusetts.
 When the French and Indians raided Massachusetts in 1702, Governor Phips created a bounty which paid 10 shillings each for the scalps of Indians.
 In 1703, snowshoes were issued to militiamen and bounty hunters to make winter raids on the Indians more effective.
 The minuteman concept was advanced by the snow shoe men.

 The Minutemen always kept in touch with the political situation in Boston and their own towns.
 From 1629 to 1683, the towns had controlled themselves but in 1689, the King appointed governors.
 By 1772, James Otis and Samuel Adams used the Town Meetings to start a Committee of Correspondence.
 This instigated a boycott in 1774 of British goods.
 The Minutemen were aware of this as well.

 With a rising number of Minutemen they faced another problem: a lack of gunpowder to support an army for long enough to fight a prolonged campaign against the British.
 The people of an island controlled by the Dutch, Sint Eustatius, were supportive of the American revolutionaries.
 As a token of support, they traded gunpowder to the Colonials for other goods needed in Europe.
 Not only did the Minutemen have political awareness of events in New England, but also of those occurring in Europe, such as Britain's lack of allies.